How to Get Reviews on Amazon and Improve Your Amazon Seller FeedbackAshley Kochans

 What does customer communication entail?
 Positive reviews are crucial, but you can’t neglect seller feedback.
 (Yes, there is a difference.)
 To make things more complicated, Amazon sellers must comply with strict guidelines on how, when, and what they may communicate to buyers to avoid fake reviews.

 In this article, we’ll tackle the difference between the reviews and feedback, and how to get more of both.
-Once you try these tactic, you can build a successful buyer-seller communication strategy while staying Amazon compliant.
+Once you try these tactics, you can build a successful buyer-seller communication strategy while staying Amazon compliant.

 CHAPTER I What’s the Difference Between Amazon Seller Feedback and Product Reviews?